Perhaps you’re new to therapy and you can’t quite believe you’re about to pick up the phone to make an appointment.

 When you commit to going to therapy, you introduce a new kind of structure to your life.

-Personally, I have a huge appreciation for structure.
-That means I love to make healthy structures work and I also recognize the ways that structures can become limiting and even punishing.
+Personally, we at SBCS have a huge appreciation for structure.
+That means we love to make healthy structures work and we also recognize the ways that structures can become limiting and even punishing.

-It’s my goal to help you look at you and maybe your relationships and the way you’ve built your life, and decide what works for you.
+It’s our goal to help you look at you and maybe your relationships and the way you’ve built your life, and decide what works for you.

 During our sessions, we might discover that you need to be liberated from your own rigid habits or we might find that new frameworks will further your growth.

 We (together) look for how you can get closer to the people who matter to you and help you separate from those who might cause stress and dysfunction.

 And, our own respect for structure means that WE'RE prompt, responsive, and consistent.
 WE respect your time and use our time together to help you find real insights that help you continue to make positive changes between our sessions.

 Our therapy office door is open to individuals and both hetro + kink/open and LGBTQIA couples who want more connection and balance in their lives.

 Ultimately, you come to therapy because you find you’re struggling - with relationships, with work, with keeping all the balls in the air.
 There’s a little voice within you that says “something’s not quite right.”